 Each submission is blind-reviewed by a volunteer-based staff of student readers from the Honors Program as well as faculty and staff from the program.
 Papers are judged on the basis of their clarity, originality, organization, and argumentative qualities.
 Having one's work published in Lucerna is a great achievement for any undergraduate looking to further her or his education or to begin a professional career.

 Laurie Ellinghausen, Ph.D.

-The submission period is currently closed.
+We are currently accepting submissions.
 Please see the Lucerna guidelines for information about submitting.

 Congratulations to the UMKC students whose papers have been selected for the 2014 Lucerna!

 Kelly R. Hangaur (History) German Americans in Missouri: The American Civil

 Skyler D. King (English) The Unknown and Unknowable Shakespeare

 Natalie Walker (History) All is Fair in Love and War